 Work en plein air focussing on the sky.
 Tom encourages notetaking alongside your sketching, showing you how to take down visual information and ideas in a way that is invaluable back in the studio or at home.
 In our studios, he’ll arm you with the necessary colour theory for developing your sketches in pastel and paint.
 You’ll gain practical advice on using gouache and oils and how to make the paint work for you.
 Tom shares tricks of the light used by Monet and Turner to bring a sublime quality to your paintings.

-There will also be an opportunity to meet back on Porthmeor Beach at twilight to explore your observational techniques further.
 As much a course in looking as it is in painting, the three days teach you to paint with intelligence and resonance, creating work that’s unforgettable.